-If the person that suffers the harm in a felony battery case has a qualifying domestic relationship with the person charged, the state will add a charge modifier of domestic abuse to the felony battery charge.
+If the person who suffers the harm in a felony battery case has a qualifying domestic relationship with the person charged, the state will add a charge modifier of domestic abuse to the felony battery charge.
 The domestic abuse modifier to a felony battery charge adds additional monetary penalties and other non-monetary penalties if the person charged is convicted.

 Don’t leave your constitutional rights to chance.
 Learn how our attorneys can help defend against felony battery charges in Wisconsin.

 Strangulation Penalties in Wisconsin

 Strangulation in Wisconsin is charged whenever a person “intentionally impedes the normal breathing or circulation of blood by applying pressure on the throat or neck or by blocking the nose or mouth of another person.”
 (Wisconsin Statute 940.235).
 Strangulation is a Class H Felony, punishable by up to 6 years in prison, a $10,000 fine or both.

 Strangulation can be charged when there is a physical altercation between two people, and one of those people places their hands around the neck of the other person.
 A charge of strangulation does not require the victim to lose consciousness.
-The state can charge a person with strangulation when the victim indicates that their breathing was impeded, even slightly.
+The state can charge a person with strangulation when the victim indicates their breathing was impeded, even slightly.

 Charges of strangulation often accompany an arrest for battery domestic abuse and disorderly conduct domestic abuse.
 The police will ask the victim specific questions to determine if these offenses can be charged.
 Even if the victim later admits that the statement was an exaggeration or even an outright lie, the state may still proceed with charges.